zeedif/arcane-artifex/README.md

 ### The Game Master who has launched Stable Diffusion on their machine with these options will be able to generate images in the Foundry VTT chat.

 They should initiate a chat message with ":sd: ", _remember the space at the end._ The content of the text sent in the chat will then become a part of the prompt sent to Stable Diffusion.
 The beginning of the prompt is editable in the module's settings.

-In the module settings, you will be able to define the prompt's start, the negat
 <br>

 # FR